Who should buy the Lowa Camino GTX

 The upper is built with Lowa Flex.
 The ball bearing loops along the toes, which are set towards the free moving lace hooks, allow smooth pulling of the laces.
 They secure the foot and enable it to move at ease, preventing strain across the toes during descents.

 FlexFit technology from Lowa promises a comfortable ankle flex through the flex zone and improved heel fit with the flexible lace loop.
 It enables agile movement without compromising protection and stability.

-The other features of the Camino GTX include a protective heel rand and toe cap.
+The Camino GTX include a protective heel rand and toe cap.
 Both parts protect the upper from abrasions and accidental bumps.